-The community of Phillips is an approximate 392-acre long-term, rural-residential settlement area that is positioned along SC 41, approximately halfway between the bridge over the Wando River and US 17 and is centrally located within the study area.
+The community of Phillips is positioned along SC 41, approximately halfway between the bridge over the Wando River and US 17 and is centrally located within the study area.
 The communities of Phillips, Seven Mile, and portions of the Cainhoy community (see below) were settled by freed African Americans following the Civil War.
 The people of these and similar coastal communities of South Carolina are known as Gullah people (NPS 2005).
 Gullah people are descendants of enslaved Africans who were brought to North America to labor on Atlantic Coast plantations between the late seventeenth and early nineteenth centuries.
 Once on plantations, they developed a unique culture from a fusion of the many different cultural traditions they had practiced in Africa.
 Following the Civil War, many Gullah communities were created as an aspect of federal Reconstruction initiatives that focused on assisting freed African Americans in establishing themselves (Reed 2016).
 Many of the communities were formed when African Americans purchased lands from subdivided plantations.
 In the Mount Pleasant vicinity, an estimated 18 postbellum African American communities were established (Gibbs 2006).

 Phillips was originally platted in 1875 by members of the Horlbeck family, and parcels were sold to African American individuals between the late 1870s and early 1880s.
 Ranging from 8.5 to 25 acres, the original 25 parcels were created from a portion of the Laurel Hill Plantation "formerly known as the Phillips Tract."
-Previously, the original purchasers may have been enslaved on Laurel Hill and other nearby plantations, such as Boone Hall.
-Parker's Island, and Snee Farm.
-Early in its settlement history.
-Phillips was characterized by large, family-held tracts primarily developed as agricultural fields.
+Previously, the original purchasers may have been enslaved on Laurel Hill and other nearby plantations, such as Boone Hall, Parker's Island, and Snee Farm.
+Early in its settlement history, Phillips was characterized by large, family-held tracts largely developed as agricultural fields.
 The second generation of Phillips community members tended to settle on undeveloped portions of the individual parcels, and subsequent generations inherited the properties of their parents and divided those between their siblings.
 Ownership of the larger parcel was often transferred to a person's heirs, rather than named individuals.
 These inheritance patterns still characterize the community of Phillips today, and a large percentage of the original parcels remain whole.
 Several single-family residences are scattered across most parcels, and small dirt roads provide access to these.
 SC 41 and its predecessor, SC 511, divided these family properties, resulting in relatives living on either side of SC 41 from one another.
 Several sweetgrass basket stands are extant in the community along SC 41.
-More details on the Phillips Community and other Gullah communities of the region are provided in Richardson Seacat's (2018) traditional cultural property study of the Phillips Community.
+More details on the Phillips Community and other Gullah communities of the region are provided in Appendix B.